Using the Winter Sowing Technique with Vegetables

 Giving the jugs some air after direct seeding in March

-I’m a Minnesota Zone 4 gardener.
+I’m a Minnesota Zone 4 (almost 5) gardener.
 We have pent-up gardening energy to burn in the late winter/early spring.
 So let’s funnel that into starting our best gardens yet!

-The last frost dates in my growing area range from mid-April to early May.
+The probability of last frosts in my growing area range from mid-April to early May.
 Based on these dates and overall germination temperature requirements (see chart below), I have found that late February to early March works best for sowing the cool season annual vegetable seeds under double protection.
 You could set out winter sown containers earlier, but the above dates coincide with my indoor sowing of the same crops—and I’m all about streamlining seeding!

 Vegetables Started + Results